 After they end up doing the 5 repetitions they can take a break when the exercise is done.

-Let me show it to you from the side (you can see it in the above video), so I am having the client sit with their knees and feet a hip width apart.
+Let me show it to you from the side (you can see it in the above video), so I am having the client sit with their knees and feet hip-width apart.
 I am putting the ball in and squeezing the ball, holding it in between my thighs as I move forward and back.

-If there’s any concern with balance I can get them to put a hand on the railing or hand on the wall, and they go to the point they can pain free and coming back to pain free and going back and forth pain free.
+If there’s any concern with balance I can get them to put a hand on the railing or hand on the wall, and they go to the point they can be pain-free and come back to pain-free and going back and forth pain-free.

-The ball ends up working the hips, the adductors specifically, also more of the deep core muscles, like inner unit muscles, and then we end up working on flexion extension of the knee.
+The ball ends up working the hips, the adductors specifically, and also more of the deep core muscles, like inner unit muscles, and then we end up working on flexion-extension of the knee.
 And also when it comes to adduction it ends up working on vastus medialis oblique (vmo).